Unstructured data

 Unstructured data (or unstructured information) is information that either does not have a pre-defined data model or is not organized in a pre-defined manner.
 Unstructured information is typically text-heavy, but may contain data such as dates, numbers, and facts as well.
 This results in irregularities and ambiguities that make it difficult to understand using traditional programs as compared to data stored in fielded form in databases or annotated (semantically tagged) in documents.

 In 1998, Merrill Lynch said "unstructured data comprises the vast majority of data found in an organization, some estimates run as high as 80%."
-It's unclear what the source of this number is, but nonetheless it is accepted by some.
+It is unclear what the source of this number is, but nonetheless it is accepted by some.
 Other sources have reported similar or higher percentages of unstructured data.